The fee for a 90-minute intake session is $350. Subsequent 55-minute sessions are $200. Longer or shorter times can be scheduled as necessary.

-Aetna policy holders will pay only their normal co-pay amount after the yearly deductible is met.
+Aetna and Medicare policy holders will pay only their normal co-pay amount, if required, after the yearly deductible is met.

 Private Pay Advantages

 Paying out of pocket allows you to maintain control of your treatment and protects your privacy.
 In nearly all cases, insurance companies pay only for medically necessary treatment, and require a diagnosis of mental illness.
 These diagnoses become part of your medical record and can possibly affect hiring decisions or employment advances, raise the cost or preclude the purchase of life or disability insurance, or prevent security clearances and the like.
 I have no knowledge of who might have access to this information, or how it is protected once it leaves my office.

 Additionally, insurance companies can make decisions about whether treatment or evaluations will be paid for and if so, for how long it is to continue.
 Some types of therapy, marital therapy, e.g., are routinely disallowed.